git-disl/CLDP/README.md

 ## Repository Status

 This repository is currently under construction.
-Eventually, it will contain the code for:
+Eventually, it will contain implementations of the following protocols:

 - **Ordinal-CLDP** for collecting user data that stem from finite and discrete metric spaces.
 Examples include malware infection counts, letters and strings ordered by dictionary order, categorical domains with tree-structured domain taxonomy.
 - **Item-CLDP** for collecting user data that stem from non-ordinal discrete spaces.
 Examples include OS versions, merchant transactions, emojis, and so forth.